-Looking for instructions on how to play the card game “War”?
+Looking for instructions on how to play a game of “War”, the card game?

-The card game War is an extremely easy card game for two people to pick up quickly and start playing immediately.
+The card game War is an extremely easy card game for two people to pick up quickly and start playing immediately when you’re looking for some to do!

 Though mainly a game of luck, this game of cards can have a lot of fun moments that will keep you and your friends laughing throughout the game.